 - Timothy was taught the Old Testament scriptures by his mother (Eunice) and grandmother (Lois) as he was growing up. - Paul referred to Timothy as his "true child in the faith."
-Consequently, Paul was Timothy's spiritual father in the realm, the doctrines, and precepts of Christianity. - Timothy served as Paul's special helper during Paul's missions. - Eventually Timothy became the Pastor over the church of Ephesus, and an ordainer of overseers. - Timothy had been with Paul later in the planting and development of the Thessalonian congregation.
+Consequently, Paul was Timothy's spiritual father in the realm, the doctrines, and precepts of Christianity. - Timothy served as Paul's special helper during Paul's missions. - Eventually Timothy became the Pastor over the church of Ephesus (1Tim.1:3), and first Bishop; an ordainer of overseers. - Timothy had been with Paul later in the planting and development of the Thessalonian congregation.

-After leaving Philippi, Paul and Silvanus went to the Thessalonians, and when they arrived in Thessalonica, the gospel of Christ was unknown to the Thessalonians.
-After Paul and Silvanus entered the city, Paul's typical practice was to begin ministering and preaching the gospel of the grace and peace of God in Christ Jesus in the local synagogues of the Gentile towns that had a Jewish synagogue in their midst.
+Now, after leaving Philippi, Paul and Silvanus went to the Thessalonians, and when they arrived in Thessalonica, the gospel of Christ was unknown to them.
+Paul's typical practice when entering a city was to begin ministering and preaching the gospel of the grace and peace of God in Christ Jesus in the local Jewish synagogue in the Gentile towns they were in.
 Paul did this in Thessalonica for three weeks, on the Sabbath days.
-What Paul first began doing was reasoning with Jews and God fearing Gentiles who would attend the synagogue-the Old Testament Scriptures--particularly the amazing prophecies concerning the coming of Jesus, how the prophecies explained in detail the rejection of the Messiah, His suffering, His crucifixion, and His resurrection.
+He first began reasoning with Jews and God fearing Gentiles who would attend the synagogue-the Old Testament Scriptures-particularly the amazing prophecies concerning the coming of Jesus, how the prophecies explained in detail the GJW rejection of the Messiah, His suffering, His crucifixion, and His resurrection.
 Paul went from the Old Testament and directed people to the New Covenant in Christ's blood.
+The Scriptures explained: